Back to Resources

 What advantages do third-party AI tools offer over native platform features?

-Native platform tools have significant limitations—Amazon doesn’t allow automatic bid decreases, and Walmart’s capabilities are still developing.
+Native platform tools have significant limitations.
+Amazon doesn’t allow automatic bid decreases, and Walmart’s capabilities are still developing.
 Third-party solutions offer sophisticated automation, cross-platform management, bulk operations, and advanced analytics unavailable through native tools.
+For example, Amazon’s native dayparting requires manually scheduling bid increases but won’t automatically decrease them when performance drops.
+Third-party tools can adjust bids up or down based on real-time performance, manage hundreds of campaigns simultaneously with consistent rules, coordinate strategy across Amazon and Walmart, and provide unified reporting showing true profitability across platforms.

 Partner with Canopy Management for Expert AI Implementation